marcitudev/agile-poker/README.md

 # Agile Poker

-Agile Poker is a personal project focused on developing a platform to assist in scoring stories and tasks in agile development methodologies.
+Agile Poker represents a personal effort dedicated to creating and continually improving a platform that helps development teams perform.
+The main purpose of this project is to offer support in the evaluation and classification of stories and tasks within the context of agile software development methodologies.
+The platform aims to provide an optimized and intuitive experience, allowing for accurate and agile scoring that enhances efficiency and collaboration within teams.

 <img src="https://badgen.net/badge/status/in-progress/ff9000">